Tatsuya Oe: As Captain Funk

 After the experience of several DJ tours, including ones with Space Cowboy, he founded his own company, Model Electronic Inc., which he manages.
-The company focuses on music production, sound design and label/publishing management to provide cutting-edge music internationally and in one-stop, not only to general listeners but also to advertising, films, TV and video game industries.
+The company focuses on music production, sound design and label/publishing management.

 As the first project of this company, he released Captain Funk's albums, Heavy Metal and Heavy Mellow (2007).
 These albums display his way of fusing together the early Captain Funk's uplifting vibes and his songwriting skills acquired through OE's works.
 Several tracks, as represented by "Hey Boy, Hey Girl" feat.
 Meri Neeser, not only became popular in Japan but also was played in overseas radios, parties, and shops such as Club Sandwich and Dior Homme shop in Paris.

 In 2008 his company Model Electronic Inc launched a new online shop called "Club Model Electronic".
 "It's a membership based company/label's "direct shop" to deliver our sounds & exclusive info to listeners, especially in the areas where our products have been hardly purchasable."

 While continuing collaboration and remix work for other artists such as Dúné, Radiopilot and Ami Suzuki, in August 2009 he released Captain Funk's next album Sunshine in Japan (worldwide in October 2010), which includes "Weekend (kissing, touching, tasting, loving)" feat.
 Adnan Kurtov and "Piece of you" feat.
 Meri Neeser.
 "Weekend" was ranked in several radio charts in Japan, and "Piece of You" was featured by Forever 21 (US) for their sales promotion and aired in nine movie theaters in the western United States, as well as in Forever 21's 400+ stores.